ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 Make sure the VM is set on the VLAN that will be used for the Tanzu clusters (VLAN13 in our case).<br>
 ![](images/en04bootvlan.png){.thumbnail}

-In a tezrminal window, start with update commands:
+In a terminal window, start with update commands:
 >sudo apt update
 and
 >sudo apt-get install build-essential